loophp/collection/docs/pages/api.rst

 frequency
 ~~~~~~~~~

-Calculate the frequency of the values, frequencies are stored in keys.
+Calculate the frequency of the items in the collection

-Values can be anything (object, scalar, ... ).
+Returns a new key-value collection with frequencies as keys.

 Interface: `Frequencyable`_